combinatorial/DBFBProfilePictureView/README.md

 ## Version history

+1.5.3 - fix bug with long facebook ids and the disk cache (thanks to @fmalekpour)
+      - Expose imageView as a readonly property (thanks to @0xc00010ff)

 1.5.2 - fix bug with disk cache hash overflowing int (thanks to @ekaralar)

 1.5.1 - added support for enabling disk cache (thanks to @ekratskih)